Ashwin0102/Predicting-Test-Scores/README.md

 # Predicting-Test-Scores
-A simple regression problem to predict test scores
+A simple regression problem to predict test scores.